 1. Dry cleaning process uses a chemical solvent to rinse the garments.
 It is called ‘dry’ cleaning because water is not used in the cleaning process.
 The traditional wet laundering method involves the immersion of your clothes in water.

 2. Dry cleaning process is done using the chemical perchloroethylene to remove stains and grease from clothing.
 Laundry cleaning uses cleaning agents like soaps, detergents or softeners along with water to remove dirt from clothing.

 3. The dry cleaned clothes are then loaded in a machine and washed using the process called tumbling.
 The solvents used in the process are generally removed and recycled.
 In laundry cleaning, the clothes are tumbled in a machine and the detergent works with water to remove the dirt particles during the agitation process.

 5. Dry cleaned clothes are steamed or ironed to straighten them.
-Finally they are ready for delivery.
-In laundry cleaning clothes are pressed or steamed.
+Finally, they are ready for delivery.
+In the laundry, cleaning cloths are pressed or steamed.

 * Effectively removes grease and tough to remove oil stains.

 * Reduces shrinkage and distortion of the fabric.

 * Protects texture and increases the lifespan of clothes.

 * With technology advancements, dry cleaning companies have started to use environmentally- friendly cleaning products that disintegrate easily and less harmful.
 These solvents do not produce odor and your clothes smell fresher and feel better.